Saud bin Abdullah Al Saud: Early life and education

 Prince Saud was born in 1946.
 He was one of Abdullah bin Faisal's children.
 His mother was Noura bint Assaf Al Assaf.

 Prince Saud graduated from Sandhurst Military Academy in 1966.

 Career

 After graduation Prince Saud joined the Saudi Army where he worked until 1976.
 Then he involved in business.
 He was the chairman, CEO and shareholder of Saudi Investment Group and Marketing Ltd and also, the chairman of the Riyadh Exhibitions Company.
 Prince Saud was the managing director of Arabian Establishment for Trade and Shipping Ltd based in Jeddah which was founded by his father in 1963.
 He was one of the founders of the Dar Al Maal Al Islami Trust which was initiated by his half-uncle Mohammed bin Faisal Al Saud in 1981.

 Personal life and death

 Prince Saud had two sons, Faisal and Khalid.
 The former married a daughter of Saud bin Nayef Al Saud in October 2010.
+Khalid bin Abdullah has been the deputy governor of the Tabuk province since 12 December 2023.

 Prince Saud died on 4 June 2020.
 Funeral prayers were performed for him the next day in Riyadh.